 You can find mentor sentences in any reading material.
 I don’t typically pull sentences and teach them in isolation.
 Instead, I pull sentences from what we are currently studying in class.*

 Mentor sentences help me teach grammar.
+Teaching grammar through literature has greatly build my grammar lessons and provided me an alternative approach to meeting language standards.
 Here are ideas for using mentor sentences to connect grammar and literature.

 - Pull sentences beforehand.
 This allows the teacher to be prepared.
 Students can have a printout or digital copy.
 This is teacher-directed.

 - Analyze sentences as you read or review.
 This is student-directed, with teacher input.

 - Look at the components of a sentence while studying a vocabulary word.

 Second, after having the mentor sentences, work to connect the literature to grammar.
 Ask higher leveled questions, such as: